In Our Lady Immaculate Primary School we place reading at the heart of our curriculum;

 We hear children read individually regularly and conduct an informal reading interview to try to find out what their view of reading is.
 This also helps us to complete running records to be able to assess what the children’s reading behaviours are and to find their correct instructional level.

 “The stories we love best do live in us forever.”
 J K Rowling

 We provide the children with a range of high quality literature (including poetry, play scripts, comics etc) to access both at home and at school, lots of these books have been recommended and chosen by the children themselves.
 We have a brand new library area and each child has the opportunity to take home free choice library books as often as they want.

-We are about to introduce “RFP” time where children have dedicated sessions throughout the week to foster a love of reading.
+We have “RFP” time where children have sessions throughout the week to foster a love of reading.
 During this time teachers act as models reading their own chosen material to reinforce the above philosophy.
 Reading for pleasure activites will be enhanced and celebrated through things such as author visits, World Book days and various competitions.